First-Time Freshman Admissions

 - One-half unit of Fine Arts (one unit recommended)

-- The University also recommends one unit of Computer Science, one-half unit of Health, and one and one-half units of Physical Education
+- The university also recommends one unit of Computer Science, one-half unit of Health, and one unit of Physical Education

 - For Texas residents, consideration may be given to socioeconomic and geographic information.

-- Successfully completed the curriculum requirements for the recommended or advanced high school program or its equivalent, or
+- successfully completed the curriculum requirements for the Recommended or Distinguished Program or earn a Distinguished Level of Achievement or its equivalent, or

 - satisfied ACT's College Readiness Benchmarks on the ACT assessment applicable to the applicant or earned on the SAT assessment a score of at least 1500 out of 2400 or the equivalent